bonomani/devmon/docs/TEMPLATES.md

  Note that in Devmon a transform can have multiple oids:
  - oidT = transform {oidS1, oidS2, ... }
- - The resulting OID have the same indexes as the 'primary oid'
+ - The resulting oidT have the same indexes as the 'primary oid', the 'first' source oids : oidS1
-   - Indexes of oidT are the same as the source oids: oidS1
-   - The primary oid has to be choosen as the result depend on it!
+ - The 'primary oid' has to be choosen carefully

- Conclusion:
  - 'source oid(s)' is/are what is polled or transformed
-   - primary oid, is the 'first' source oids
- - 'target oid' is the result after a transformation or a polling
+ - 'target oid' is the result after a transformation
-   - 'target oid indexes' are the the indexes of a table returned by snmp
-   - 'target oid values' are the results returned by snmp

  The 'transforms' file